lammps/lammps/doc/src/pair_pinn.rst

 symbols, :math:`\alpha,\beta,\gamma = 1,2,..\ n_{\text{el}}`, indicate
-the chemical elements, :math:`n_{\text{el}}` of them in total; (ii) the subscript :math:`i_{\alpha}` indicates the atom :math:`i_{\alpha}` of element α, whose energy is calculated.
+the chemical elements, :math:`n_{\text{el}}` of them in total; (ii) the subscript :math:`i_{\alpha}` indicates the atom :math:`i_{\alpha}` of element :math:`\alpha` , whose energy is calculated.
 This atom is referred to as the *host* atom.
 The superscripts :math:`j_{\beta}k_{\gamma}` indicate the *neighbor*\ s of the host atom with their chemical types.
 The distance between the atoms :math:`\left( i_{\alpha} \right)` and